thomas-marquis/ytrack-python-1/subjects/Q01E04_school_punishment/README.md

 ## Instructions

-did you ever have to write a punishment at school ?
+Did you ever have to write a punishment at school ?
 Hundreds lines to copy is boring !
 Fortunately, it is so easy with python !

 Create a file `punishment.py` and create a function `do_punishment` with the following signature: